-When you arrive to the Tam Coc pier you’ll park your motorbike near the WC for a 10,000 VND fee.
+When you arrive at the Tam Coc pier, you’ll park your motorbike near the WC for a 10,000 VND fee.
 You’ll pay the fee of 120,000 VND per person and 150,000 per boat.
 Only two foreigners are allowed on each boat.
 Then you’ll pick up a lifejacket and be assigned a boat driver.

 Most of the boat drivers paddle with their feet which must be quite challenging.
 Although they all appear to be so relaxed while doing it.

 Tipping: We got a hard sell at the halfway point of the trip by another lady selling food who latched onto our boat.
-When we didn’t show an interest in buying anything she asked us to buy food for our boat driver which we also declined.
-We figured she would prefer cash.
-We tipped 50,000 VND each which is probably a bit more than the standard rate (~25,000 per person).
+When we didn’t show any interest in buying anything she asked us to buy food for our boat driver which we also declined.
+I am sure if you buy something for your boat driver they will just return it to the vendor and they will split the money.
+You might as well just tip your boat driver – 25,000 VND per person is the standard rate.

 Parking Fee: 10,000 VND for motorbikes and bicycles